Frequently asked questions

 Zapmap lets you search for charge points viewing live status data, plan journeys using Route Planner, pay for charging using Zap-Pay, share updates with other EV drivers and drive smarter with in-car support.
 See all the different features in our comparison table.

-We are also now launching in mainland Europe and will start by displaying the higher powered chargers in France, Germany, Belgium, the Netherlands and Luxembourg.
-In the near future we will be showing over 95% of public charge points with around 80% of them showing live status data.
-We will rapidly be adding more chargers over the following months including going live in additional countries in Western Europe.
+We are also now launching in mainland Europe and will start by displaying the higher powered chargers in France, Germany, Belgium, the Netherlands and Luxembourg before adding more chargers over the coming months.

 Live data is information that is obtained directly from the charge point data.
 Updated every five minutes, users can see if a charge point is available, in use or unavailable.